 where?
 The cable car to the Glacier Paradise leaves from the south end of Zermatt (about 10 minutes walk from the town centre).
 MAP

 when?
 Times vary depending on the season, but the Glacier Paradise is generally open between 9.30 am and 4 pm.

-£$€¥ The cable car journey together with access to the observation deck and ice cave is CHF100 for adults and CHF50 for children (until April 2016).
+£$€¥ The cable car journey together with access to the observation deck and ice cave is CHF100 for adults and CHF50 for children (January 2018).
 Swiss half-fare card discounts are available.

 Accessed by short walk from the Rotenboden stop (2815 m) on the Gornergrat railway, the Riffelhorn is perched above the Gornergletsher glacier and offers tremendous views to Monte Rosa (4633 m) to the south-east, the Breithorn (4164 m) ridge to the south, and the Matterhorn (4477 m) to the west.